 Fort Worth's unemployment rate experienced a spike from 2009 to 2010 due to the national recession, but rates began falling in 2011.
-The State of Texas and the City of Fort Worth experienced lower unemployment rates than the nation as a whole during the recession and subsequent economic recovery.
+The State of Texas and the City of Fort Worth experienced lower unemployment rates than the nation as a whole during the recession and subsequent economic recovery, as well as during the first year of the COVID-19 pandemic.